Skip to content

 Recycled Rubber vs PVC Mats: Which to Choose

-Recycled rubber vs PVC mats compared: durability, odor and off-gassing, sustainability claims, and how to verify recycled content and PVC-free base material.
+Recycled rubber vs PVC mats: durability, odor and off-gassing, and how to verify recycled content and PVC-free base material.

 Two of the most common materials in the mat aisle are recycled rubber and PVC (vinyl).
 They look similar rolled out on a floor, but they behave differently in durability, odor, cleanability, and environmental profile.
-This guide compares them honestly, including how to check the sustainability claims that get thrown around a lot in this category.
+This guide compares them on sustainability, recycled content, odor and off-gassing, and PVC-free questions.
+If you are instead weighing materials on industrial and kitchen performance, oil and grease resistance, cleaning and durability, see nitrile vs PVC anti-fatigue mats.

 The short version